MirageNet/Mirage/doc/Articles/General/Start.md

 ## Player Prefab
 -   Find the Prefab for the player game object in the game, or create a Prefab from the player game object
 -   Add the NetworkIdentity component to the player Prefab
--   Set the `playerPrefab` field on the `PlayerSpawner` component  to the player Prefab.
+-   Set the `playerPrefab` field on the `CharacterSpawner` component  to the player Prefab.
 You can find this component on the GameObject you created in the first setup.
 -   Remove the player game object instance from the Scene if it exists in the Scene

-See [Player Objects](../Guides/GameObjects/SpawnPlayer.md) for more information.
+See [character objects](../Guides/GameObjects/SpawnPlayer.md) for more information.

 ## Player movement
 -   Add a NetworkTransform component to the player Prefab